tsochefkarma-ux/TCC-SHT/speculative/3body/couplingconstant.md

 **Precision: 0.04% error!**

+⚠️ **Status: Empirically discovered, not derived.** The (1 + α_GUT) correction was found by testing formulas, not from first principles.
+The structure is physically sensible (perturbative corrections typically appear as multiplicative (1 + α) factors), but we have not derived WHY the coefficient is exactly α_GUT.

+The integer approximation (1 + 1/N) = 26/25 gives even better precision (0.02%).

-### 3.3 Physical Interpretation
+### 3.3 Physical Interpretation (Conjectured)

-The correction factor (1 + α_GUT) represents:
+The correction factor (1 + α_GUT) may represent:
 - GUT-scale threshold corrections to flavor mixing
-- The anisotropy per topological defect
+- RG running from M_GUT to M_weak
+- Yukawa matrix structure we haven't derived

+A proper derivation would require knowing the Yukawa texture from Schoen geometry.

 ### 3.4 Alternative Form